Pepijn Vloemans

 - Present information starting with the conclusion

-- You can just do things
+- You can just do things, there is no need to ask for permission

 - Always question the requirements that are handed to you.
 Chances are they were made up in ten minutes just before your joined.